opencitations/wcw/README.md

 >  4. **pusher** a module to disambiguate, deduplicate, and load citation and bibliographic data
 >    in Wikidata that reuses code already developed by the wikidata community as much as possible.

-The repository folder structure reflects this same modules that constitue the entire workflow.
+The repository folder structure reflects these same modules that constitue the entire workflow.

 ## Instructions
 Each module has a `README` file that contains specific instructions on how to setup the execution